tongalumina/bioc4010/tut4/README.md

 You can get an educational version from [PyMOL.org](https://PyMOL.org/edu/?q=educational/) and install it on your own laptop for Molecular Graphics.
 For this tutorial, First read the [Molecular Graphics using PyMOL instructions](./MolecularGraphicsWithPyMOL.docx) and undertstand the background and the tasks.
+You have to save the PyMOL instruction file by clicking right-button and save it.
+And open it using Microsoft Word.
+Or if you clicked the link, then you should click the "view raw" in the openned page to save the file for viewing in Microsoft Word.

 - Launch of the program: type `pymol` in the terminal.
 - Get familiar with the PyMOL interface and knows how to manipulate a